 How is hiking in Europe different than hiking in North America?

 Hiking in Europe is a cultural experience as well as a hiking experience.
 We will be surrounded by dramatic, awe-inspiring mountains and unrivaled views.
 Our route will also take us through quaint Alpine towns.
 We will meet and interact with hikers from all over the world.

 Tell me about the currency on this trip.

-Students on Swiss Alps Explorer can withdraw Swiss francs from ATMs throughout Switzerland using a debit card.
+Students on Alpine Explorer can withdraw Swiss francs from ATMs throughout Switzerland using a debit card.